 Many airline companies provide a senior discount off any fare to passengers over a particular age.
 Furthermore, several airlines provide bereavement and emergency illness tickets with various paperwork requirements and discounts.

-If you belong to an airline’s frequent-flyer program and are thinking about purchasing a promotional or deep-discount flight, find out if the fare will accumulate frequent-flyer points.
+If you belong to an airline’s frequent-flyer program and are thinking about purchasing a promotional or deep-discount flight, find out if the fare will accumulate frequent-flyer points and obtain the best air fares.

 The best air fares may become even better with time